hdc-arizona/graph-drawing-libraries-primer/notes-on-cola.md

 The alignment is axis-aligned.
 The `axis` supports two directions `x` and `y`.

 The nodes are listed in the array named `offsets`.
 This array contains a list of objects.
 The `node` field contains the index of the nodes in the `d3.nodes(nodes)` array.
 The `offset` defines if there is any offset to the left or right when applying the alignment constraints.
 For e.g. in the example above, nodes with indices 1, 2, and 3 will be aligned along x axis.
 An `offset` of 0 causes the nodes to be aligned at the center.
-To align
+To align all the nodes along the top, specify the offset to be half the height of the node.

+TODO: Update the direction of the offset.
+Does -ve offset mean to the left/top and vice-versa.